centria/basic-coding/docs/part3/part3-1.md

 }
 ```

-Can you spot what is wrong* with the code above?
+Question: Can you spot what is wrong with the code above?
+We will find the error later on in this part.
+The answer is also at the bottom of the page.
+DON'T SPOIL YOURSELF, read the whole part first!

 Perceptual blindness is something that one cannot be eliminated completely.
 However, there are ways by which a programmer can lessen its effect - the first one being taking breaks, which requires that work is begun early.
 Code comments, proper naming of things, and "debugging" prints are additional examples of things that are also helpful.